 Pray for this DISCIPLINE of CHARACTER.

 “These things I have spoken unto you, that in me you might have peace.
 In the world you shall have tribulation: but be of good cheer; I have overcome the world.”
 (John 16:33, KJV)

-Cheerfulness comes from COURAGE which comes from implicit TRUST in GOD.
-TRUST comes from firm FAITH in GOD & JESUS – which develops from a life where one ‘walks and talks’ with GOD.
+Cheerfulness comes from COURAGE which comes from implicit TRUST in God.
+TRUST comes from firm FAITH in God – which develops from a life where one ‘walks and talks’ with God.
 (Proverbs 3:5, Psalm 37:4-6, Romans 8:28, Proverbs 3:6, Joshua 1:9)

 Being of good cheer is contagious and in Proverbs 17:22, we are told it is “good medicine”.

 6. BE GRATEFUL & CONTENT – for God gives us what we NEED not necessarily what the flesh would at times want, as He knows best what would develop in us greater love towards doing His will, and thus, what would help us BE RIGHTEOUS – without which no one can please God.
 (Hebrews 12:14)

 Hebrews 13:5-6 (KJV) – “Let your conversation be without covetousness; and be content with such things as ye have: for he hath said, I will never leave thee, nor forsake thee.
 So that we may boldly say, The Lord is my helper, and I will not fear what man shall do unto me.”

 Other tips for how to be grateful:

 - Begin your prayers with all the “thank you’s” to God.